Myself 2018 at 65

 1 minute has a palindrome for the hour 12 am to 1 am.

-54 minutes are palindromic from 1 am to 9 pm, which comes to 6 per hour (9 hours).
+54 minutes are palindromic from 1 am to 9 pm, which comes to 6 per hour for 9 hours.

-We can see that for a twelve-hour period, 57 minutes are palindromic.
-What is becoming much more interesting now, is the surjective sets that form, if we take the palindromic output of each hour starting with 1 am to the succeeding 1 am and under the operation of addition, combine them with the previous palindromic number.
+We can see that for twelve hours, 57 minutes are palindromic.
+What is becoming much more interesting now is the surjective sets that form, if we take the palindromic output of each hour starting with 1 am to the succeeding 1 am and under the operation of addition, combine them with the previous palindromic number.
 This would be taking the Fibonacci numbers of the 12-hour clock times.
 In parallel to this, we can add the palindromic numbers that occur hour-to-hour.
 Two different output sets of palindromes will be derived and may well have some cyclic properties.
 These sets are surjective mappings because the original set is being mapped to elements within it to create a new non-isomorphic set.
 It is a mapping ONTO a new set that the operation of addition (+) creates from the original set.
 Some algebraic sets are surjective.
 The natural and base 10 logarithms are surjective.
 So is modular arithmetic.
-It is important to note that, algebraically this is a surjective map and not an injective or bijective map.
+It is important to note that, algebraically, this is a surjective map and not an injective or bijective map.
 In the latter case, we are relating sets by different interpretations of set mapping.
-A bijective function simply forms an isomorphic map between elements of two sets, like 2↔B. Where the two elements are in one-to-one correspondence to each other.
+A bijective function simply forms an isomorphic map between elements of two sets, like 2↔B. Where the two elements are in one-to-one correspondence with each other.
 An injective map would map UNIQUE elements of one set to another via isomorphism.
-Please note a bijective function maps the same elements of a set to each other more than once without violating the notion of a function.
+Please note that a bijective function maps the same elements of a set to each other more than once without violating the notion of a function.
 They just have to be the same elements mapped.
 9 Mod 3 =0 is a bijective map that maps 3 to itself thrice both ways.
-However, a surjective map does violate the notion of a function in that it can map the SAME element of one set to differing elements of the output set.
+However, a surjective map does violate the notion of a function in that it can map the SAME element of one set to different elements of the output set.
 And this is what we should expect on the 12-hour clock.
-3:13 AM is identical to 3:13 PM numerically, so its image in a new set related by addition and would be a mapping to the same elements as on the original clock.
+3:13 AM is identical to 3:13 PM numerically, so its image in a new set related by addition would be a mapping to the same elements as on the original clock.

 You can download this file by clicking the icon below.
-Update: this file is now a macro-embedded file that has calculated palindromes on the 12-clock to the 3rd iteration, and counting...
+Update: this file is now a macro-embedded file that has calculated palindromes on the 12-clock to the 3rd iteration, and counting.

 Addendum 4/16/19